 ALGAEFUN with MARACAS analysis described differential expression of hundreds of genes affecting key pathways converging into astaxanthin biosynthesis and storage.
 The affected pathways were further studied at metabolic level and a massive cell reprogramming was verified for the cells growing under moderate N limitation.
-Furthermore, a major advance has been made in discerning the underlying control mechanisms by finding differentially activated enzymes in astaxanthin biosynthesis pathway.
-Also, the identification of the prevalent DNA sequences in the promoters of these key enzymes is carried out, so common transcription factors, as bHLH, possibly regulating these key enzymes in astaxanthin biosynthesis pathway are identified for the first time )(CITA PAPER haematococcus.
+Furthermore, a major advance was made by discerning the underlying control mechanisms by finding differentially activated enzymes in the astaxanthin biosynthesis pathway.
+Moreover, the identification of significant DNA sequences in the promoters of these key enzymes was carried out and, for the first time, the family of transcription factors bHLH, was proposed as candidates for transcriptional regulators of these key enzymes in astaxanthin biosynthesis (Hoys et al., 2021).

-Case of study 2: From ChIP-seq raw sequencing data to marked genes.
+Case study 2: From ChIP-seq raw sequencing data to marked genes.

 As mentioned before, the development of ALGAEFUN with MARACAS has motivated our lab to generate transcriptomic as well as cistromic and epigenomic data.
-Although we have our own ChIp-seq data obtained during the study of epigenetic marks in Ostreococcus tauri, here we show, as an example of how the ALGAEFUN with MARACAS tool works, the re-analysis of raw data from a previously published epigenetic study in Chlamydomonas reinhardtii.
+Although we have our own ChIp-seq data obtained during the study of epigenetic marks in Ostreococcus tauri, here we show, as an example of how the ALGAEFUN with MARACAS tool works, the re-analysis of raw data from a previously published epigenomic study in Chlamydomonas reinhardtii (Chlamydomonas).

 Histone modifications play a central role in gene expression control.
-The genome-wide distribution of the repressive mark H3K27me3 has been determined in C. reinhardtii (Ngan et al., 2015).
-After Chip-seq raw data was re-analyzed using MARACAS, as previously described, the 12,814 genomic loci identified as significantly occupied by H3K4me3 in the Chlamydomonas genome under standard growth conditions and the corresponding genome wide mapping signal file in BigWig format are uploaded in ALGAEFUN.
+The genome-wide distribution of the mark H3K4me3 associated to gene activation has been determined in Chlamydomonas (Ngan et al., 2015).
+After Chip-seq raw data was re-analyzed using MARACAS, as previously described, the 12,814 genomic loci identified as significantly occupied by H3K4me3 in the Chlamydomonas genome under standard growth conditions and the corresponding genome wide mapping signal file in BigWig format were uploaded in ALGAEFUN.
 The region of two kilobases around the TSS is considered as gene promoter and all the gene features are selected to determine the H3K4me3 marked genes.
 The outputs are presented in the graphical interface in different tabs.
 A downloadable table with the marked genes and their available annotation is generated.
 This gene list can, in turn, be analysed by ALGAEFUN to perform a GO term and/or pathways enrichment analysis.
 A total of 11,558 H3K4me3 marked genes are identified.
 Graphs representing the distribution of the genomic loci overlapping different gene features (Fig. 18-a) and the distribution of upstream and downstream signal around TSS and TES are also represented.
 In agreement with the previously published results, the 90.75% of the genomic loci occupied by H3K4me3 are located at gene promoters in Chlamydomonas.

 As in this case study, when a BigWig file with the genome wide mapping signal is provided, specific marked genes can be selected to visualize the signal profile over their gene bodies and promoters.
 A gene example presenting two H3K4me3 peaks on its promoter is depicted to illustrate this functionality in Figure 18-b.
 Moreover, DNA motifs recognized by specific transcription factors and regulators in photosynthetic organisms can be identified in the promoter of the selected gene.
 Finally, a visualization of the average level of signal around Transcriptional Start Site (TSS) and Transcriptional End Site (TES) across all marked genes is generated (Fig. 18-c).
 For the case of H3K4me3 in Chlamydomonas further evidence is obtained, showing that this epigenetic mark specifically and exclusively locates at the TSS of marked genes and not at the TES.